menu icon

 Freezing and defrosting

-You can freeze any leftover chestnut truffles in an airtight container to enjoy later.
+You can freeze any leftover chestnut and chocolate truffles in an airtight container to enjoy later.
 Alternatively form then freeze the balls, and coat in the chocolate and decorate after defrosting.
 To defrost place in the fridge overnight.

 More bite-size desserts to try next